Kitty Garman: Portraits

 Kitty has been the subject of many portraits, including Freud's Portrait of Kitty (1948–49) and the famous Girl with a White Dog (1950–51) as well as drawings and sculptures by her father.
-Much later she was depicted in a BP Portrait Award winning triptych by the artist Andrew Tift which was in the National Portrait Gallery, London, but the triptych is now at the New Art Gallery in Walsall.
+Much later, she was depicted in a BP Portrait Award winning triptych by the artist Andrew Tift which was in the National Portrait Gallery, London.
+The triptych is now at The New Art Gallery in Walsall.